rahuldohare007/Coding-Ninjas-DSA-CPP/README.md

 # Coding-Ninjas-DSA-CPP
-This repo contains solutions to problem of data structures in C++
+This repo contains solutions to problem of DSA in C++